-- When the power switch is set to ON, the control panel screen (shooting information and setting screen) is displayed on the LCD monitor. - The display changes each time the INFO button is pressed.
+- 1 When the power switch is set to ON, the control panel screen (shooting information and setting screen) is displayed on the LCD monitor. - The display changes each time the INFO button is pressed. - You can also display the control panel screen and change the setting when using live view.

-- 2 Press the button. - The cursor (function being selected) on the control panel screen lights.
+2 Press the 🐵 button.

+• The cursor (function being selected) on the control panel screen lights.